Key takeaways

 India specific edge cases

-Bundled offerings combining software, implementation, and support must be unbundled and allocated at SSP, discounts and free goods must be allocated systematically, modifications and usage based fees need estimation and true ups.
+Bundled offerings combining software, implementation, and support must be unbundled and allocated at SSP.
+Discounts and free goods must be allocated systematically.

 Documentation requirements

-Policy memos by revenue stream, assumptions libraries for estimates, audit ready evidence for each contract and schedule.
+Policy memos by revenue stream.
+Assumptions libraries for estimates.
+Audit ready evidence for each contract and schedule.

 Documentation is the difference between smooth audits and extended procedures.
+With NFRA's 2025 and 2026 focus on SME revenue, this is not aspirational.
+It is survival.

 Period close checklist